-While United States and the majority have voted ‘yes’ to this amendment, it is disappointing that so called People’s Republic of China voted ‘no’ and joined the alliance of Russia despite of numerous papers and clinical trials showing the therapeutic and medical benefits of cannabis.
+However, when United States and the majority of the world have acknowledged the therapeutic and medical benefits of cannabis, it is disappointing that so called People’s Republic of China voted ‘no’ to the amendment despite of numerous papers and clinical trials.